inuishan/morph_custom_module/README.md

 maven dependencies in build.gradle.
 ( NOTE: only dependencies defined in block "dependencies { ...\<Your Dependecies Go Here\>... } " will be picked )

-P.S : If you have any suggestion or doubt or even free time you can connect us at contact.morph.ai we will be more than happy to talk with someone else other our team :) .
+P.S : If you have any suggestion or doubt or even free time you can connect us at contact@morph.ai we will be more than happy to talk with someone else out of our team :) .